Date/Time: Saturday-Sunday / March 7-8 / 10:30-4:30

 Location: Cole Art Studio, in the downstairs of Cole Gallery at107 5th Ave.
 S., Edmonds.

-By popular request Amanda, for the first time, will share her insights on how to capture the subtle personalities of her popular birds that are constantly in high demand.
-In this 2-day workshop she will teach you how to prepare copper plates to draw on, and how to create captivating little bird portraits concentrating on composition, facial expressions and color.
+Amanda’s birds-on-copper paintings are beloved and in high demand all over the West Coast.
+Even Audubon conferences request the presence of these delightful paintings!
+By popular request, Amanda will be back to share her insights on how to capture the subtle personalities of her wonderful birds.
+In this 2-day workshop, she will teach you how to prepare copper plates to draw on, and how to create captivating little bird portraits concentrating on composition, facial expressions and color.
 Plan to leave with a small flock of bird paintings over the weekend.

 You can purchase your quality art supplies at ARTspot!
 Registered students receive a 10% discount on all their art supplies from the time of paid registration until the last day of class.
 Most items on this list are available at ARTspot.
 Please let their staff advise you about appropriate art materials to fulfill requirements for your class.

 PASTELS: As many as you can bring, with a mixture of soft and hard pastels, with a range of brights, darks and grey tones.
 NO oil pastels.

 SOFT PASTELS: Amanda has her own signature color box of Richeson Pastels through ARTSpot.
 (80 pc.
 Landscape essentials set and a 40 pc.
 Neutral essentials set.)

 HARD PASTELS: (10-30): Girault or NUPastel - a variety of darks and lights.
 You can pick up NUPastels by the stick (from Dakota).
 These are Amanda’s favorite colors for skies and water and scumbling techniques.

 DRAWING BOARD: Gator-board (preferably black but white will work), foam core or Masonite board for taping your papers and inspiration references on.